anantdgoel/DontFowl.me/README.md

 We love contributors.
 We are open source and every contribution helps.
 Please read [CONTRIBUTE.md](CONTRIBUTE.md) for how to contribute to our project.

 ## Licensing
-This project is protected under Open Software License 3.0
+This project is protected under GNU General Public License 3.

+Copyright (C) 2007 Free Software Foundation, Inc. http://fsf.org/ Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

 Please read [License.md](LICENSE.md)